 Tell a story: Be entertaining and informative in telling a story in the email that addresses each individual in your target audience.
 This keeps them reading and coming back to read future emails.

-Stay relevant: Each person you send an email to expects that it will be relevant to them.
-If you don't maintain different lists for different micro-segments by topic, you will violate that expectation.
-Those people will no longer trust your emails and you'll have lost them.
-Typical marketers treat everybody the same, but smart marketers know better.
-The smart marketer has a different list for each topic.
+Stay relevant: Everyone you email expects it to be relevant to them.
+You will violate that expectation if you don't maintain different lists for different micro-segments by topic.
+Those people will no longer trust your emails, and you'll have lost them.
+Typical marketers treat everybody equally, but intelligent marketers know better and have a different list for each topic.

 Be human: Express more of who you are in your emails.
 Show you're a real person, not just the company trying to sell a product.
 People will remember the human side and tell others about you.
-Show a personality that's instantly recognizable.
+Show an instantly recognizable personality.

 Use humor: As you're in the early stages of marketing your business, you may be nervous and apprehensive about your future success.
 It's okay to reflect some of that in your emails.
-Better if you dial it up just a bit with humor.
-It makes you more human (see above) and therefore more believable and that builds the trust you want to create in your readers.
+It is better if you dial it up just a bit with humor; it makes you more human and, therefore, more believable, and that builds the trust you want to create in your readers.
 It's also been shown that humor aids in comprehension, so readers grasp your message more readily.

-Prior to actually sending out those marketing emails, take the time to research and analyze your target audience.
+Before actually sending out those marketing emails, take the time to research and analyze your target audience.
 Segmentation refers to dividing the pool of targets into different customer types based on their shared characteristics.
-Characteristics can be demographic, geographic, industries where they are employed, types of businesses they own, their profession, family status, leisure activities and interests, spending habits, or just basically anything where the data is collectible.
+Characteristics can be demographic, geographic, industries where they are employed, types of businesses they own, their profession, family status, leisure activities and interests, spending habits, or anything where the data is collectible.

 Micro-segmentation is a more precise version that breaks down the segments into smaller, more specific pieces.
-Software programs such as Optimove can use the information and sort customers into micro-segments.
-Once you have these smaller segments you can craft emails customized for each individual customer type.
+Software programs like Optimove can use the information to sort customers into micro-segments.
+Once you have these smaller segments, you can craft emails customized for each customer type.

-You're going to want to send emails with lists of offers, information, and advice.
+You will want to send emails with lists of offers, information, and advice.
 The best practice is to fight that tendency and keep your content brief and to the point.
-You want to offer value but not so much that the email itself is overwhelming.
+You want to offer value but not so much that the email is overwhelming.
 Offer the value upfront in a straightforward way.
-The most readable content is brief and regardless of how valuable particular content is, it doesn't mean anything if the customer doesn't read it.
+The most readable content is brief; regardless of how valuable particular content is, it doesn't mean anything if the customer doesn't read it.

-Each person who put their name on your email list had a reason to do so.
-Whether conscious or unconscious, they believed being on that list was going to bring them value.
+Everyone who put their name on your email list had a reason to do so.
+They believed being on that list would bring them value, consciously or unconsciously.
 You need to craft your emails to prove they were right.

-Offer sign-up benefits like a limited time discount or entry in a giveaway.
+Offer sign-up benefits like a limited-time discount or entry in a giveaway.
 Make the prize related to your product and something that should appeal to your target customers.
-Offer free advice like a useful eBook or links to particularly relevant blog posts.
+Offer free advice like a valuable eBook or links to particularly relevant blog posts.
 Your goal is to make your target audience feel they've gained something after reading your email.

-It is not easy to create those emails that keep customers opening them and reading them.
-It remains the most direct way to reach potential customers, and it has been shown to be effective...if you do it right.
+It is not easy to create those emails that keep customers opening and reading them.
+It remains the most direct way to reach potential customers and is effective...if you do it right.
 It takes time and effort.
 But this is doable for even the smallest startup.

 Divide your target audience into the most precise segments possible and write brief customized emails with each of these groups in mind.
 Offer them genuine value in each email.
-As you keep them reading, you'll be acquiring new customers and continuing to strengthen that initial loyal base that you need so your startup will succeed longterm.
+As you keep them reading, you'll acquire new customers and continue strengthening your initial loyal base so your startup will succeed long-term.